How can I keep my indoor cat happy?

 By meeting his physical and mental needs, you can reduce stress and boredom (and the undesirable behaviors that go with them) and improve your cat’s overall health.

 How to enrich your cat’s environment?

 Basic resources include litter trays, food, water, hiding areas and things to do (mental stimulation).
-Enriching your cat’s environment depends on his or her age, and temperament, if they are is stressed or anxious, and if it has any underlying medical problems.
+Enriching your cat’s environment depends on his or her age, and temperament, if they are stressed or anxious, or have any underlying medical problems.
 It may be as simple as buying some cat toys or providing a hiding place, or as big as introducing a multi-tiered climbing perch.

 You want to offer your cat the opportunity to do normal feline behaviors that he might do if he was outside, such as scratching, stalking and hunting (using toys!), climbing, and resting in a safe place.
 Let’s take a look at the different ways you can make your home more “cat friendly”.

 Most cats are given food in a bowl once or twice day.
 Some graze from their bowls throughout the day, others gobble it all down in one go.
 Naturally they would spend a good part of their day locating, hunting and eating their prey, so it can be a good idea to try to mimic this.
 Try hiding small amounts of dried food in multiple locations so your cat has to search and move more.

 You can purchase a puzzle feeder from your local pet shop or online, or make one yourself.
 Puzzle feeders make your cat work mentally and physically.
 Some puzzle feeders are balls, which your cat has to push and nudge around to get the food out, others are fixed in one place but require your furbaby to use his tongue or paws to extract dried food.
 Cats like having to plan and solve problems, so the satisfaction of getting the food is similar to capturing their prey.